 - attempting suicide

-In general, people with atypical depression don't have as a lot of with the signs and symptoms that people with classical depression may possibly have.
+In general, people with atypical depression don't have as several of the signs and symptoms that people with classical depression could have.
 They also tend to have first experienced depression at an early age, during their teenage years.

 Despite its name, atypical depression is in all probability rather prevalent.
 Some doctors believe that it's underdiagnosed.
-Researchers are contemplating whether or not or not atypical depression might possibly be a sort of dysthymia -- a low-level depression that has lingered for a minimum of two years.
-Researchers are also investigating the notion that atypical depression may possibly possibly be a milder form of bipolar disorder referred to as cyclothymia.
-Men and women with cyclothymia typically have much less extreme switches in mood.
+Researchers are contemplating whether or not or not atypical depression may possibly be a sort of dysthymia -- a low-level depression that has lingered for a minimum of two years.
+Researchers are also investigating the notion that atypical depression could possibly be a milder form of bipolar disorder referred to as cyclothymia.
+Men and women with cyclothymia generally have much less extreme switches in mood.

 Causes of Atypical Depression

-- Specific medications, which includes those for high blood pressure, high cholesterol, or irregular heartbeat.
+- Precise medications, which includes those for high blood pressure, high cholesterol, or irregular heartbeat.

 - Sleep disturbances.